shanapu/MyJailbreak/README.md

 - sm_catch - Allows players to vote for a catch
 - sm_setcatch - Allows the Admin or Warden to set catch as next round
 - sm_sprint - Start sprinting!

+- set your own custom command. take a look at "sm_catch_cmd"
 ```

 ##### Cvars
 ```
 - sm_catch_version - Shows the version of the SourceMod plugin MyJailbreak - catch
+- sm_catch_cmd: Set your custom chat command for Event voting. no need for sm_ or ! .
+Default "freeze" results in !freeze /freeze & sm_freeze
 - sm_catch_setw: 0 - disabled, 1 - allow Warden to set next round ffa.
 Default 1
 - sm_catch_seta: 0 - disabled, 1 - allow Admin to set next round ffa round.
 Default 1
 - sm_catch_vote: 0 - disabled, 1 - allow player to vote for ffa.
 Default 1